Montmorency station (Montreal Metro): Overview

 It is a normal side platform station.
 This station has the highest ceilings of any station in the network.
 The wall panels are decorated with tiling in diagonal stripes of retro shades of cyan, navy, straw yellow and brick red.

 The station is equipped with the MétroVision information screens which displays news, commercials, and the waiting time until the arrival of the next train.

 This station has underground city access to the Université de Montréal’s Laval campus.

 Origin of name

 The station is located across the street from Cégep Montmorency.
 The CEGEP got its name from François de Montmorency-Laval (1623–1703), the first bishop of Quebec and New France from 1674 to 1688.

 Terminus Montmorency

 A large bus terminus with 10 platforms and an indoor waiting area adjoins the station.
-The building, which is operated by the RTM features an RTM ticket counter as well as a convenience store and a coffee shop.
+The building, which is operated by the ARTM features an ARTM ticket counter as well as a convenience store and a coffee shop.
 In addition, the station has parking for 1342 cars – 644 free outdoor park and ride spaces and 698 paying spaces (54 outdoor, 644 indoor).
 The indoor spaces cost $7 a day or $80 per month (if a user purchases a monthly parking pass).
-All bus traffic enters and leaves on Boulevard de l'Avenir.
+All bus traffic enters and leaves on boulevard de l'Avenir, while all parking spaces are accessed via rue Lucien Paiement.